mitra-social/docs/documents/project-management.md

 ### Conclusion

 The application can be used as an activity feed.
-Users can be searched for and followed.
+(External) users can be looked up and followed.
 The followed users can be filtered.
 The user can make a minimum of adjustments to his profile.
 (Namely email and password.)

 The challenge was to understand and implement the ActivityPub standard.
 The ActivityPub standard was not implemented so carefully by other servers and presented us with certain problems.
 Specific adjustments to other implementations must be made at a later point in time to raise compatibility with other servers.

 The stabilization of the backend side took way more time than expected.
 Since more incoming data from different servers brought more and more content problems to light.
 Most common incompatbilities could be remedied.
+Additionally caching was a big topic as well to improve read performance.
+Especially what and how to cache.

 In the front end, the time waster were the unit tests.
-Because the know-how was not on a high level.
+Because the know-how was not on a very high standard.
 Nevertheless, a test coverage of over 95% was achieved.
 And in the end it was an instructive part.

-In the course of the development it became clear that it makes sense to be able to follow other users in as many ways as possible.
+During the development process it became clear that it makes sense to be able to follow other users in as many ways as possible.
 Search new actors via webfinger id or follow them through the activity feed.

 The highlight was when the application could communicate with other servers for the first time and users on our server were able to follow actors on remote servers and receive their activities in the feed.